 Based on the benchmark, we designed a novel scalable CCD algorithm combining broad and narrow phase collision detection.
 Our algorithm is provably conservative, and our implementation has been tested on multiple combinations of recent operating systems and hardware architectures.
 Our algorithmic contribution specifically targets parallel architectures with high memory bandwidth (and high latency), which have very different requirements than traditional serial architectures.
 Our algorithm scales well to GPU hardware: an NVIDIA\textsuperscript{®} 3080 Ti GPU (MSRP ${\sim}1.2$K USD) achieves a speed comparable to a CPU server chip with 64 cores/128 threads (MSRP ${\sim}10$K USD).
 We believe that our GPU algorithm could be extended to run on multi-GPU.
 Our preliminary experiments show that the broad phase becomes 2.3 times faster when using 4 GPUs for the N-Bodies scene.

 When integrated with the state-of-the-art solver IPC, our approach reduces the overall simulation time, which we believe is of practical relevance to the graphics and simulation community.
-Our implementation will be released on GitHub with the MIT license to foster its adoption in academia and industry.
+Our implementation is released on GitHub under the MIT license to aid in its adoption in academia and industry.